 Northwest Territories land transfer tax

 As of 2020, the government of the Northwest Territories is transitioning to new land transfer tax rates.
 The transition will gradually take place through 2022.
-As of 2020, the land transfer tax is:
+Currently, the land transfer tax is:

 - If the property is worth more than $1,000,000, than a minimum fee of $1,500 will be charged.
 An additional 0.15% will be charged on the amount over $1,000,000.